 Promote research and cooperation enabling effective use of data and software in particular electronic documents and transactions including electronic means of authentication and improve security methods. [agreed]

-Continue to promote greater cooperation among the governments at the United Nations and with all stakeholders at other appropriate fora at the national, regional and international levels to enhance user confidence, build trust, and protect both data and network integrity as well as consider existing and potential threats to ICTs
+Continue to promote greater cooperation [among the governments and all other stakeholders,] at the United Nations and all other appropriate fora, respectively at national, regional and international levels to enhance user confidence, build trust, and protect both data and network integrity as well as consider existing and potential threats to ICTs; and address other information security and network security issues.]

-Alt 1: Continue to promote cooperation among the governments at the United Nations and with all stakeholders at other appropriate fora to enhance user confidence, build trust, and protect both data and network integrity and critical infrastructure; consider existing and potential threats to ICTs; security in the use of ICTs and address other information security and network security issues, while stressing the need to address cybercrime and cybersecurity issues at appropriate forums, together with all stakeholdersncluding cybersecurity, [and cybercrime]
+Alt 1: [ Continue to promote cooperation [among the governments [at the United Nations ]and with all other stakeholders at the United Nations and other appropriate for a] to enhance user confidence, build trust, protect data, network integrity and critical infrastructures; consider existing and potential threats to ICTs; security in the use of ICTs and address other information security and network security issues, while stressing the need to address [cybercrime and]cybersecurity issues. ]

-Alt 2:
+Alt 2: [Continue to promote cooperation among the governments at the United Nations and other international organizations and with all other stakeholders at all appropriate fora to enhance user confidence, build trust, protect data, network integrity and critical infrastructures; consider existing and potential threats to ICTs; security in the use of ICTs [and address other information security ]and network security issues, while stressing the need to address cybersecurity issues. ]

-Alt 3: Continue to promote cooperation among the[ governments [at the United Nations]] and with all stakeholders at other appropriate fora to enhance user confidence, build trust, and protect both data and network integrity and critical infrastructure; consider existing and potential threats to ICTs; security in the use of ICTs and address other [information security] and network security issues, while stressing the need to address cybercrime and cybersecurity issues [at appropriate forums, together with all stakeholders], including cybersecurity, [and cybercrime]
+Alt 3: [Continue to promote cooperation among the governments and all other stakeholders at the United Nations and other appropriate fora to enhance user confidence, build trust, and protect both data and network integrity and critical infrastructure; consider existing and potential threats to ICTs; security in the use of ICTs and address other information security and network security issues, while stressing the need to address cybersecurity issues. ]

 [including cybercrime] [including cybercrime and cybersecurity .][ including ICT aspects of cybercrime and cybersecurity]

-Cybercrime [and cybersecurity] should be dealt with in appropriate forums,
+[Cybercrime [and cybersecurity] should continue to be dealt with,[at the United Nations and other appropriate fora] [in appropriate forums ]

 C6.
 Enabling environment [FINAL AGREED DRAFT]